“That alone will save us six figures.”

 Once completed, the development will house several household-name tech tenants in Class-A (aka fancy-pants) office space.
 The property will include a nine-story parking structure with capacity for 1,700 vehicles for employees and visitors.

 It’s no secret that many tech workers drive EVs.
-Catering to their clientele, the property owner decreed 25% of the parking spaces (425 spots) will come with electric vehicle (EV) charging.
+Catering to their clientele, the property owner decreed 25% of the parking spaces, or 425 spots, will include electric vehicle (EV) charging.

 The owners also plan to expand EV charging to another 25% of parking spaces (+425) within the next few years.
 Anticipating future growth, electrical engineers will add additional wiring for future EV charging build-out.
 (It’s a common design approach industry nerds call “make-ready”.)